Learn how to dynamically replace images in your PowerPoint templates using placeholders.

 If an image URL is invalid or inaccessible:

-- The placeholder image may remain
+- The placeholder image will not be replaced

 4. Image Naming